 “Poignant.
-Fear and dread run through this book in a really impactful way, and every revelation felt substantive and singular.
-Reading Morrison becomes vital to the group’s efforts to mourn and to march forward in their own lives”
+Fear and dread run through this book in a really impactful way, and every revelation feels substantive and singular.
+Reading Morrison becomes vital to the group’s efforts to mourn and to march forward in their own lives.”

 —Michelle S. Hite, Spelman College

 LC: 2019008295 E

 208 pp. 5.5 x 8.5